ikatkov/battery-simulator/README.md

 ## Notes

-The Main surprise is that this thing is as usable as a general-purpose dummy load as an electronic battery itself.
+The Main surprise is that this thing is as usable as a general-purpose dummy load as much as an electronic battery itself.

 Despite PCB being sparsely populated, wires make the inside of the box very very crowded.
-Need to make the box deeper, +1-2-3 cm depth would not be noticeable, but would make wire management easier.
+Need to make the box deeper, +1-2-3 cm depth would not be noticeable but would make wire management easier.

 Make the cooling fan blow air on the heat sink along the fins.